The Tennessee estate planning and administration attorneys at Hunter, Smith & Davis, LLP help individuals and families protect their futures.

 - Ensuring that the right people get the right property, at the right time.

-Our estate planning and administration lawyers create and execute a full range of estate-related documents identified below.
+Our Estate Planning, Administration & Litigation lawyers create and execute a full range of estate-related documents identified below.
 We also handle post-mortem planning, from tax-related activities to representation in estate tax controversies and qualified disclaimer planning.

 Durable Power of Attorney (POA)